 With winter kicking into high gear and limited indoor options for workouts, people are increasing their walking and running outside as forms of new exercise.
 As you prepare to bundle up and either ramp up your running or start a new hobby, planning the appropriate training plan is key!
 As a Physical Therapist, this is the time of the year where I often see people get injured from improper running training.
 Here are just a few tips to keep you running strong all winter long!

-Perhaps running is one of your fitness goals for the New Year and why not – it’s a great way to maintain your fitness, relatively inexpensive and something you can easily do as we remain socially distant in the current pandemic.
+Perhaps running is one of your fitness goals and why not – it’s a great way to maintain your fitness, relatively inexpensive and something you can easily do as we remain socially distant in the current pandemic.
 Whether you are completely new to running or just picking it up after a couple year hiatus, we’ve got some tips to help you get started!

 Have you ever considered participating in a video running analysis?
 They can be beneficial to runners for several reasons.
 With improved form, your running economy improves, leading to less wasted energy and potentially, a quicker pace!
 Your risk for injury can also be reduced, allowing you to continue running and to reach all of your goals in the future.
 Whether you are a seasoned runner looking to reach new goals, a runner who has recently taken time off due to an injury, or someone who is completely new to running, a Video Gait Analysis (VGA) can help!

 Whether you are training for a 5k or a marathon, it is common for runners to experience soreness and/or tightness during training.
 To help with this, we reached out to our endurance team to ask about their top exercises for runners.
 Read below to see their recommendations: